 K - is responsible for making proteins that allow blood to clot.
 Overdosing only appears to be a problem for people on anti-clotting medications.
 Excess K may interfere with anti-clotting medications.

 Water-soluble vitamins dissolve in water and are carried through your body in the bloodstream.
 Water-soluble vitamins are not stored in our body (except B-12), so the body uses what it needs then flushes the rest out through your kidneys and ultimately urine.

 B1 - is important for proper nerve function and helps produce energy from carbohydrates.

 B3 - helps in energy production.
 B3 is also important for healthy skin, your digestive tract and nervous system.
 Overdosing can cause nausea, diarrhea and vomiting as well as the dilation of blood vessels and a tingling known as "niacin flush."
 Chronic overdosing can cause liver damage.

 Biotin - helps in energy production and the metabolism of carbohydrates, fats and proteins.

 B6 - helps your body make red blood cells, contributes to immunity and nervous system function.
 It is used to metabolize fats and proteins.
 Chronic overdosing can cause nerve damage.

 Folate - is critical to cells because it helps make DNA and RNA.
-In pregnant women it lowers the risk or neural tube defects in the baby.
-Don't take in more than 1,000 mcg a day from food and supplements because it may raise your risk of cancer.
+In pregnant women, it lowers the risk of neural tube defects in the baby.
+Don't take in more than 1,000 mcg a day from food and supplements because it may raise your cancer risk.